UmamiAppearance/MutarJS/README.md

 // Two Uint16 values fit in one Uint32 (or to be more clear:
 // the underlying buffer has 4 integers [ 244, 1, 88, 2 ],
 // which converts into one Uint32 integer), but this is not
-// what we want in this case
+// what we want in this case.
 // Luckily we can convert in another mode -> "intMode" freshUint32 = Mutar.convert(fresh, "Uint32", true);         // -> Uint32Array(2)    [500, 600]